site search by freefind advanced

 What Is A Reading Strategy For Information?

-If you are developing a reading plan for your information, for High School learning, or for work, consider the following:
+If you are developing a reading plan for your information, for High School learning, or work, consider the following:

 1. Start by skimming through the article or section of the book.
 In some cases, you should skim through the entire book.
 Skimming allows you to get an overall picture of the information in the book.
 If that's all you need, you can stop there.
 If you need more detail, then go back and read the sections you need - even if it is the whole book.

 2. If you own the book, highlighting key sentences and facts is essential.
-It helps you to focus and remember those details.
-It also makes it easier to find facts that you need when you need them later.
+It helps you focus and remember those details.
+It also makes it easier to find facts when you need them later.
 Nothing is worse than wanting a quote or fact in a 500-page book and not remembering where it was!
 Highlighting makes it easy to quickly scan the pages for the information you are looking for.

 For highlighting to be effective, you have to be selective.
 If you highlight everything, then it becomes useless.
 You can pick out the critical statements, exciting facts, or items you know you will want to use later.
 If you can eliminate several words from the sentence and still have the sentence make sense, go ahead and only highlight the core sentence.